 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

 15. Cupcakes

 Individual cookies are so overrated.
 Make one big one instead.
-Serve it warm with ice cream.
+And don't forget to serve it warm ... with ice cream.
+Yum!

 19. Margaritas

-Spice them up with jalapeño-infused tequila.
-Make-ahead tip: Prep the entire cocktail mixture ahead of time and refrigerate it for up to 6 hours.
-Pour over ice or shake with ice before serving.
+Spice your margaritas up with jalapeño-infused tequila.
+Make-ahead tip: Prep the entire cocktail mixture ahead of time and refrigerate it for up to six hours.
+Pour it over ice or shake it up with ice before serving.

 20. Lasagna